GeoffCox/WebAppGuide/react-web-app/Instructions.md

 # Create dev server to support HMR

-1. Create server.js with a immediately executing function (IEF)
+1. Create server.js with a immediately executing function (IEF).

+> By having a function that runs when the file is loaded, we can start the web server by just running node and pointing at the file.

 ```js
 (function() {